Skip to content

 Tuning with Positive and Negative Examples

 Incorporating positive and negative examples can substantially enhance the accuracy and reliability of AI-generated commands.
-By providing examples of both correct and incorrect outputs, you can guide the AI in generating more precise and relevant code.
+By providing examples of both correct and incorrect outputs, you can guide the AI to generate more precise and relevant code.

-Here is an example.
-Suppose that we have an AI command that is supposed to validate the output of the calculator.
-Here are the results of generation:
+For example, suppose we have an AI command that is supposed to validate the calculator's output.
+Here is the initial result of the code generation:

 Check Result

-It is trying to use a non-existing action DoVerifyText, and thus the snippet code will fail when executed:
+It is trying to use a non-existent action DoVerifyText, and thus the code snippet will fail when executed:

 DoVerifyText Fail

-One way to proceed is to declare that this code is not good by using the thumbs down icon:
+One way to proceed is to mark the code as incorrect by clicking the thumbs down icon:

 Thumbs Down